 - Youth Programmes.

-Find out more about service-based volunteerism and help social service organisations by having a direct impact for service users and increasing community engagement.
+Find out more about service-based volunteerism and help social service agencies by having a direct impact for service users and increasing community engagement.

-The Volunteer Management Toolkit serves to provide social service organisations with practical tools and guidelines on volunteer management.
+The Volunteer Management Toolkit serves to provide social service agencies with practical tools and guidelines on volunteer management.
 Case studies have been included as part of the toolkit precisely for this purpose - to share and learn from each other's experiences and to spark new ideas.
-Given the diverse nature of social service organisations, the toolkit is not meant to be prescriptive, but for social service organisations to customise and modify to suit the individual context, needs and requirements.
+Given the diverse nature of social service agencies, the toolkit is not meant to be prescriptive, but for social service agencies to customise and modify to suit the individual context, needs and requirements.

 Here are some videos on Mr Tan Chuan-Jin, former Minister for Social and Family Development and current Speaker of Parliament, sharing his views about SG Cares, volunteerism and corporate giving.